 As a school we believe that it is really important to look after ourselves and each other.

 As a Catholic school, our faith is crucial to our wellbeing.
-During this period, and within the Year of the Word, we can take comfort in the words of the Bible , take time to practise our Christian meditation and pray to God.
+During difficult times such as periods of school closures, we can take comfort in the words of the Bible , take time to practise our Christian meditation and pray to God.
 Remember to say our school prayer, keeping our St. Vincent’s family in our hearts.

 We also hope that our Wellbeing pages support this by sharing the best resources and ideas.

 Sleep is always incredibly important for wellbeing.
-During the coronavirus pandemic, many people have found their sleep patterns have been disrupted due to stress, worry, and no longer going out to school or work.
+Since the coronavirus pandemic, many people have found their sleep patterns have been disrupted due to stress, worry, and no longer going out to school or work.
 Such a disruption can especially impact children and adults who are sensitive to changes in routine.
-If your usual sleep patterns have gone off-course during the pandemic, be reassured that you are not alone in this.
+If your usual sleep patterns changed during the pandemic, be reassured that you are not alone in this.
 This guidance suggests ways to promote good sleep habits during the pandemic, and beyond.

 Mind.org.uk have shared this research on the Five ways To Wellbeing which has been developed by the New Economics Foundation.